 I never leave home without: My iPhone.

-As a wife and mother of one (with another on the way), what is your secret to keeping a balance between running a company and checking out of work to be with the family: Well, I think it’s important to really check out when you are checked out.
+Being a working mother is difficult, how do you achieve success in both your professional and personal lives: Well, I think it’s important to really check out when you are checked out.
 I try my hardest to not be on my phone ever during meals and very rarely check it on the weekends… Instagram is my weakness.

 My morning routine goes like: I spend most mornings with my husband and son.
 We are fortunate in that sense; we both don’t have time clocks to check into.
 We eat breakfast and check up on emails and the news until 9-10 a.m. – ish at our kitchen table and then all go off our separate ways.
 I’ve come to love our mornings together, which will undoubtedly change when our kids have to head off to school.
 I try to do meetings starting at 10 a.m. or later so I can savor the time spent at home, and also so I can catch up on anything time sensitive with our editors.